bartoszlenar/Validot/docs/DOCUMENTATION.md

     .LessThan(3000);
 ```

 _Above; four chained commands: `GreaterThan`, `NotEqualTo`, `WithMessage`, `LessThan`.
-All of them, so the entire specification, is the single scope that validates value of type `int`._
+All of them - the entire specification - is the single scope that validates value of type `int`._

 - Logically, specification consist of scopes.
 And the scope could be explained as:
   - Set of commands that describe validation rules for the same value.
-    - This value is often referred in this documentation as "scope value".
+    - This value is often referred to in this documentation as "scope value".
   - If the value is null, scope acts according to the [null policy](#null-policy).

 ``` csharp